Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

-"Generate a before and after chart for France's market changes" "Display Germany's growth rate by solar segment" "Create a multi-year view of Spain's solar performance"
+"Generate a before and after chart for France's market changes" "Display Germany's growth rate by solar segment" "Create a multi-year view of Spain's solar performance" "Show all scenarios for Germany's solar projections to 2030" "Compare capacity trends between Germany and Italy" "Display multi-country capacity trends for major European markets"
 ```

 ### 🌍 Market Intelligence Questions